prof-rossetti/intro-to-python/exercises/codebase-cleanup/README.md

 ## Challenges

-Use a Pull Request workflow to complete each of the "Challenges" below.
+Use a Pull Request workflow to complete the coding-based challenges below (i.e. "Game Improvements", "Groceries Inventory Improvements", and "Financial Services Improvements").

 Optionally invite a friend to collaborate on your repo, and perform a code review on at least one of your Pull Requests.